Russian Bombshell Polina Malinovskaya Zooms In On Booty While Clad In Nude Thong In NSFW Shot

-Russian Instagram model left pretty much nothing to the imagination in her most recent social media share.
+Russian Instagram model Polina Malinovskaya left pretty much nothing to the imagination in her most recent social media share.
 It’s no secret that Malinovskaya loves to show off her amazing figure for fans on social media while clad in some of the sexiest outfits on the planet.
 In the newest post that was shared for her 700,000-plus followers, Malinovskaya sent temperatures soaring.

 In the stunning new social media update, Malinovskaya shared two new photos with fans and both of them left almost nothing to the imagination.
 In the post, the model tagged herself in Palau, where she appeared to be enjoying some fun in the sun.
 The first image in the series of two showed the model looking over her shoulder and striking a pose in profile.
 The stunner appeared to be makeup-free for the occasion, wearing her long, blond locks wet and out of her face.

 Malinovskaya appeared to be makeup-free in the photo, going natural but still looking absolutely stunning.
-The model showed off her killer figure, going topless and covering her chest with both of her arms.
-On the bottom, the beauty rocked a tiny, nude colored thong that gave fans a killer view of her toned and tanned booty.
+The model showed off her killer figure while going topless and covering her chest with both arms.
+On the bottom, the beauty rocked a tiny, nude-colored thong that gave fans a killer view of her toned and tanned booty.
 In the second image in the series, the Russian beauty had the camera zoomed in on her flawless backside, getting extremely up-close and personal.

 Since the post went live on her page, it’s earned the bombshell a ton of attention from fans with over 145,000 likes in addition to 1,200-plus comments.
-Some of the model’s fans commented on the shot to let Malinovskaya know that her body looks flawless while countless others let her know that she looks drop dead gorgeous.
+Some of the model’s fans commented on the shot to let Malinovskaya know that her body looks flawless while countless others let her know that she looks drop-dead gorgeous.
 A few others had no words for the shot and simply chimed in using their choice of emoji.

 “What a wonderful paradise beach and an even more lovely woman to go along with the photo,” one follower raved over the image.